-SFAS 157 establishes a fair value hierarchy that requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
+Our financial instruments consist primarily of cash and cash equivalents, accounts receivable, and accounts payable.
+The carrying values of cash, accounts receivable, and accounts payable approximates their fair market values due to their short-term nature.
+We are required to measure fair value under a fair value hierarchy that maximizes the use of observable inputs and minimizes the use of unobservable inputs.
 Observable inputs are obtained from independent sources and can be validated by a third party, whereas unobservable inputs reflect assumptions regarding what a third party would use in pricing an asset or liability.
 A financial instrument's categorization within the fair value hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
-SFAS No. 157 establishes three levels of inputs that may be used to measure fair value:
+Three levels of inputs may be used to measure fair value: